Agam Puram: Soundtrack

-Release
+Reception

 A critic from The New Indian Express wrote that "But most of the information we collect, are from dialogues, the characters barely flushed out in the screenplay.
 The scenes lack depth and intensity, the narration is flat and bland, without any highs or lows".
-A critic from The Hindu wrote that "Director Thirumalai, it's obvious, wisheds to present a story with unexpected twists.
+A critic from The Hindu wrote that "Director Thirumalai, it's obvious, wishes to present a story with unexpected twists.
 Only that the attempt misfires and he ends up with a product that lacks cohesion".
 A critic from Dinamalar praised the performance of the lead cast and the story.

-Legacy

-Shaam was cast as a cop in Kick (2009) after Surender Reddy saw his stills from this film.
-The success of Kick meant that this film was dubbed in Telugu and released as Gang War in 2011.
-He also was set to collaborate with Thirumalai again for Dhoosi; however, the project did not materialise.
+After the success of Kick (2009), this film was dubbed in Telugu and released as Gang War in 2011.